|

 The first floor has a viewing area over the airport runways

-exhibits include models of the airport and also terminal 5
+exhibits included models of the airport and also terminal 5